hofstadter-io/studios-docs/content/getting-started/designing.md

 │
 ├── imports.yaml  # NPM imports
 ├── modules.yaml  # list of modules to enable
 │
+│   # Application non-design files
+├── pages/             # for page content and layouts ├── components/        # for component content and layouts ├── translations/      # and multilingual assets
+├── seeds/             # application seed data
+│
 │
 │   # Module and Type Files